XhinLiang/xhinliang.github.io/source/_posts/backend/rate-limiter-in-action.md

-# Rate Limiter In Action
+title: Rate Limiter In Action
+date: 2023-12-29
+tags: [Java,Concurrent,Backend,Distributed]
+categories: Backend
+toc: true
+---

 ## Overview

 The backend systems which have lots of request per second always need a local rate limiter to protect themself.